15 Military Friendly Colleges in Illinois

 5700 College Rd, Lisle, Illinois 60532-0900

-Benedictine University takes part in the Yellow Ribbon Program.
-The university supports those who have served our country and would like to start or continue their education.
-The school offers a streamlined admission application process for veterans.
-And, a quicker process specifically designed for veterans.Completing a FAFSA may help you obtain financial aid apart from your VA benefits.
+Benedictine University participates in the Yellow Ribbon Program, providing support for individuals who have served in the military and wish to pursue or further their education.
+The university offers a simplified admission application process tailored for veterans, ensuring a faster and more efficient pathway.
+Additionally, completing a FAFSA can help secure financial aid beyond VA benefits.

 Average Post 9/11 GI Bill Benefits Awarded